LedgerDomain/did-webplus/README.md

 ## Verifiable Data Registry (VDR)

+Here are [instructions](did-webplus-vdr/README.md) on how to spin up the VDR service in a dockerized environment and run tests against it.

 A Verifiable Data Registry in the context of `did:webplus` is a web host which hosts DID documents on behalf of DID controllers.
 A DID controller determines the content of each DID document, producing a self-signature over each DID document to prove valid authorship, whereas the VDR verifies DID creation and DID updates and serves DID documents to clients performing DID resolution.
 Thus a DID controller is the author of a DID, but the VDR is the origin of the DID's documents.

 ## Long-Term Non-Repudiability via Witnessing and Archival; Scope of Truth